Kashega, Alaska: Abandonment

 Following the Japanese occupation of Attu and Kiska and the bombing of Dutch Harbor as part of the Aleutian Islands campaign during the Second World War, the American military authorities decided to evacuate the village of Makushin along with several other villages on the Aleutian and Pribilof Islands, and the villagers were relocated to camps in Southeastern Alaska.
 The villagers of Kashega were sent to the Ward Lake CCC camp along with the villagers of Akutan, Makushin, Biorka and Nikolski where they suffered considerable hardship and 18% of the villagers at the camp perished during the war.
-To alleviate the overcrowding, the villagers of Biorka, Kashega and Makushin were moved to the facility at Burnett Inlet in 1944.
+In 1944, villagers from Kasega were relocated to Burnett Inlet to reduce overcrowding.

-Following the war the villagers were brought to Akutan, but were prevented from returning to their original homes and eventually settled into other native communities.
+Following the war the villagers were brought to Akutan, but were prevented from returning to their original homes and eventually settled into other Native communities.
 Two of the villagers (George Borenin and Cornelius Kudrin) eventually re-settled in Kashega and attempted to establish a permanent residence, but ill health eventually forced them to leave Kashega.
 By 1960 Kashega was again abandoned and a priest arranged a visit to collect the chapel's icons, signaling the end of the settlement.